mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

 !!! question "Can you access the output model in a property macro?"

-    > In reference macros in generators, I can use the provided *outputNode* parameter as an entry point into the output model of the current transformation and, e.g., use this to find the root node my generated reference will be contained in.
+    > In reference macros in generators, I can use the provided *outputNode* parameter as an entry point into the output model of the current transformation and, for example, use this to find the root node my generated reference will be contained in.
     > Can I do something similar in property macros?
 For those, there is no *outputNode*.
 I'd still like to find, for example, the node in my output model that my generated property belongs to.
 Is there a way to do that?

     {{ question_by('jonaskraemer') }}